opencore-x/opensociety/README.md

 ### opensociety

-**opensociety** is an open-source and resident centric society management alternative to paid services like nobrokerhood.com and mygate.com
+**opensociety** is an open-source and resident centric society management alternative to services like mygate.com and nobrokerhood.com

+Tech stack (Overview):

+- Node
+- Svelte
+- Hono
+- Drizzle ORM
+- Typescript
+- Postgres
+- Better-Auth

+---

 Check project tab to see the timeline and product backlog.

-Backend is powered by Node:

-Special thanks to the hard work of thousands of open source contributors and projects that enables this project.
-Some notable mentions:

-- Express
-- MongoDB
-- joi
-- joi-objectid
-- bcrypt
-- json-web-token
-- dotenv
-- debug
-- mongoose
-- morgan

-Feel free to get in touch, contribute or exchange ideas.
-Happy Open Sourcing.